fgebhart/pydata-leaderboard/README.md

 # PyData-Leaderboard
-Leaderboard for the Bot Game Challenge of the PyDataGlobal 2020
+Leaderboard for the Supply Chain Bot Tournament of the PyDataGlobal 2020

 ## Running the App